404src/exocore/_articles/ccna-summary.md

     - used in global config mode (conf t)
     - a range of VLANs can be entered by using a comma-seperated list or a dash range.
     - configuring DAI on each VLAN ensures that traffic sent from each host is inspected (prevent ARP poisoning/spoofing)
-    - DAI is configured globablly on a switch on all access, trunk, EtherChannel, and PVLAN ports for specified VLANs and cannot be configured on specific interfaces.
+    - DAI is configured globally on a switch on all access, trunk, EtherChannel, and PVLAN ports for specified VLANs and cannot be configured on specific interfaces.

 DTP
 - switchport mode dynamic (**auto** or **desirable**)
     - because a switch port in auto mode does not actively negotiate to operate in trunk mode, it will only form a trunk link if negotations are initiated by the neighboring interface
     - a neighboring interface will initiate negotiations only if it is configured to operate in **trunk** mode or **desirable** mode.
     - by contrast, a switch port in **desirable** mode will actively negotiate to operate in trunk mode and will form a trunk link with a neighboring port that is configured to operate in trunk, desirable, or auto mode.
 - switchport mode trunk
     - used to configure the port in trunk mode, and doesn't engage in negotation over DTP, should be followed by **switchport nonegotiate** to accomplish this
 - switchport mode **access**